top of page

 c.
 1904

 I purchased this beauty during my stay in Cambridge in 2011.
-Its previous owner had inherited it from his grandfather, who worked in a pottery factory making photos for the sales catalogues of the company.
-When I got it, it was in poor condition, but after a deep restoration process it came back to life.
+Its previous owner had inherited it from his grandfather, who worked in a pottery factory creating photos for the company's sales catalogues.
+When I acquired it, it was in poor condition, but after an extensive restoration process it was brought back to life.

 wood and brass stand victorian edwardian english plate camera on tripod baush and lomb lens on garden

-The brass overlays lacquer was damaged and impede to set up the camera easily.
-I took apart everything to remove the old lacquer, remove the corrosion from the brass to lacquer them again.
+The brass overlay lacquer was damaged, which made it difficult to set up the camera.
+I took everything apart to remove the old lacquer, eliminate the corrosion from the brass, and re-lacquer it.

 brass and wood plate camera deteriorated metal lacquer

-The camera came with a Baush & Lomb anastigmatic lens with an in-built 'Unicum' shutter patented on 6th January 1891.
-All the metal parts were pretty dirty, the incredibly simple shutter with only two blades was stuck and one blade of the diaphragm had a broken pin.
-To get back to working condition I needed to take apart everything for cleaning, polishing and finishing.
-I lacquered some brass parts and nickel-plated others as they were before.
+The camera came with a Baush & Lomb anastigmatic lens with an in-built 'Unicum' shutter, patented on 6th January 1891.
+All the metal parts were quite dirty, the incredibly simple shutter with just two blades was stuck, and one of the diaphragm blades had a broken pin.
+To restore it to working condition I had to disassemble everything for cleaning, polishing and finishing.
+I lacquered some brass parts and nickel-plated others to match their original state.

 Baush and Lomb Beck symmetrical lens Pat.
 Januay 6 1891